Stelaug2/Stelaug2.github.io/README.md

 # Stelaug2.github.io
 This is a school? project?
 you are welcome to use my code as you like just give me some cred pls.
-Or don't I don't Care.
+Or don't I don't care.